VraJ-594/LRU_Cache_OOP/descriptionLRUCACHE.md

 We have two operations in LRU
-1) PUT(key,data) -> here we insert data into LRU now if key has alreay data then we update key value else we just insert new data corresponding to key -> if size is full : then remove least recently used data and then insert new data -> else :
+1) PUT(key,data) -> here we insert data into LRU now if key has alreay data then we update key value else we just insert new data corresponding to key:

+                    -> if size is full :
+                                      then remove least recently used data and then insert new data -> else :
                              we just insert the new data

-2) GET(key)     -> get the data corresponding to the given key -> if data is present : give the required data -> else :
+3) GET(key):        -> get the data corresponding to the given key:

+                    -> if data is present :
+                                          give the required data
+                    -> else :